Online petition in Europe challenges tax havens

 Luxembourg has announced plans to lift bank secrecy rules from 2015 for EU citizens who have savings there, adding to pressure on Switzerland.

-Switzerland - the world's biggest offshore center with $2.1 trillion in assets, according to the Boston Consulting Group - has pledged to cooperate more with foreign tax investigations.
+Switzerland - the world's biggest offshore centre with $2.1 trillion in assets, according to the Boston Consulting Group - has pledged to cooperate more with foreign tax investigations.

 Besides the "truth and justice" commission on Switzerland, the Transparency Europe petition calls for criminal action against politicians and officials with suspect fortunes stashed in tax havens and for a fund to help whistleblowers.